-Earn both a bachelor’s and a graduate degree in as few as five years with one of Pace’s accelerated combined and sequential degree programs.
+Earn both a bachelor’s and a graduate degree in as few as five years with one of Pace’s accelerated accelerated Combined and sequential degree programs.
 In addition to saving time, you’ll also save on the equivalent of a year’s worth of tuition.

 Students must work closely with their academic advisor throughout their undergraduate career to ensure they are meeting the requirements for both their undergraduate degree and their anticipated entry into the graduate portion of the combined degree program.

 Interested students must first meet with their academic advisor.
 The advisor will review already completed undergraduate coursework to determine student’s eligibility to apply.
 It is recommended that students meet with advisement prior to their junior year or when they have earned 64 credits (though students interested in their junior year may still be considered).

 If eligible, the student will complete a Change of Major Form with their Advisor, as well as submit an online application with the Office of Graduate Admission.
 Students must also submit all supporting documents as required by their intended program of interest, which may include a personal statement, resume, and letters of recommendation.

 Students will receive a decision on their admission application once their completed application has been reviewed by the Office of Graduate and approved by the Academic Advisor (and not before completing 128 credits).